kaixin96/rl-generalization-paper/README.md

 # rl-generalization-paper
-A list of papers regarding generalization in (deep) reinforcement learning
+A list of papers regarding generalization in (deep) reinforcement learning.
+Please feel free to open an issue to add papers.

 ### 2021